 Scripts are much more like real-life because the audience can only make sense of the drama by observing how and what people say and do.
 Thus reframing our actions and our experience in script form and seeing them through an audiences eyes, can give us new insights into our situation and new ways of thinking about solutions.

 “If I had an hour to solve a problem and my life depended on the solution, I would spend the first fifty-five minutes determining the proper question to ask, for once I know the proper question, I could solve the problem in less than five minutes.”

 Rewriting Your Script is an adaptable programme that can be of benefit to users in a range of circumstances including those suffering a generalised lack of mental well-being and those suffering from diagnosed mental health conditions, but also disadvantaged groups such as the homeless, the unemployed, military veterans, senior citizens and even those undergoing rapid change in corporate environments.

 We are keen to work with a wide range of delivery partners so please contact us if you would like to find out more.

-Chris Jury is an award winning actor writer and director best known for playing Eric Catchpole in over 50 episodes of BBC antique classic, Lovejoy.
+The programme was developed and is delivered by Chris Jury who is an award winning actor writer and director best known for playing Eric Catchpole in over 50 episodes of BBC antique classic, Lovejoy.
 He has also written and directed on television shows such as The Bill, Holby City, Casualty, Eastenders and Coronation Street.
 He has lectured on scriptwriting and Film & TV production at the University Of West London, Leeds Metropolitan University and Bath Spa University.
 Chris has suffered from severe depression and been in recovery for 23 years.
 He is currently writing for television and through his company ScreenWrite, he runs affordable training courses for writers of film and television drama.